-In addition to these strategies, the Leaders Go Places (LGP) program for middle school and a new ‘Junior LGP’ for upper elementary grades serve as great motivators to help our students excel academically, socially and behaviorally.
-Also new this year is the Bloomz Parent Communication app for all grade levels to keep the channels of communication between our staff and families running smoothly.
+In addition to these strategies, the Leaders Go Places (LGP) program for middle school serves as a great motivator to help our students excel academically, socially and behaviorally.

 Social and Emotional Learning

 To address the unique social and emotional challenges and needs of our students during the COVID-19 pandemic, community-building circles are more important than ever.
-To that end, homeroom blocks have been built into the daily virtual learning schedules.
+To that end, circles/homeroom blocks have been built into the daily schedule.
 While most circles will feature fun, get-acquainted prompts (e.g., If you had to pick an outfit to reflect your mood, what would it be?), others may incorporate mini lessons on social and emotional learning (SEL) skills or mindfulness practices.

 Many teachers use resources from the Second Step (www.secondstep.org) and/or Sanford Harmony (www.sanfordharmony.org ) programs to teach or reinforce important social skills like empathy, emotion management, impulse control and social problem solving.
 In the same way that restorative practices help build and repair relationships, SEL teaches the behavioral and social skills necessary for students to succeed in school and in life.

 Mindfulness has been shown to be a powerful tool to help decrease stress and anxiety and strengthen attention and focus.
 Mindfulness incorporates a variety of skills, including breathing, stretches and movement.
 During in-person instruction, every day begins with a minute of schoolwide mindful breathing on the morning announcements.
-During virtual instruction, homeroom and classroom teachers may also incorporate breathing exercises or other mindful movement exercises using a variety of online resources and apps.
+Homeroom and classroom teachers may also incorporate breathing exercises or other mindful movement exercises throughout the day using a variety of online resources and apps.